oDNA/knn-java-model/README.md

 ### 4. Enhancing Usability
 The project includes:
-- Customizable `k` values to experiment with different numbers of neighbors.
 - Clear error messages for invalid inputs or file issues.
 - Modularity to allow future enhancements, such as additional distance metrics.